pnp/custom-learning-office-365/README.md

-# Outage Notice Updated January 31,2024

-## The issue has been resolved as of January 31, 2024

-The issue with the video provider for Learning Pathways assets has been resolved.
-No action is needed to recieve this update.
-There were two changes.
-1. The videos for all  assets should be playing.
-2) The visual look of the assets has changed to have a gray background and a smaller header.
-Thank you for your patience.
-Please look at  [Issue 767](https://github.com/pnp/custom-learning-office-365/issues/767) for details.

 # Microsoft 365 learning pathways

 Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides: